Built as a folly, the Great Pagoda was as much a hit as an eyesore when it was completed in 1762, but until now has rarely been open to the public.

 Inside, they’ve largely preserved the interior as it was, which is rather spartan.
 The ground floor though has been given a makeover, as much to host the new ticket sales booth — with staff in full Georgian attire — and some information graphics that tell the tale of the Pagoda.

-And two delightful animatronics which have a very Rowland Emett aesthetic to them.
+And two delightful animatronics which has a very Rowland Emmett aesthetic to them.

-The original wooden staircase has been repainted leaving the telltale marks of long years of weathering and repainting still intact and giving the banisters a much loved feel.
+The original wooden staircase has been repainted leaving the telltale marks of long years of weathering and repainting still intact and giving the bannisters a much-loved feel.

 Look carefully at the side of the different coloured woods and the name of the tree used has been added, which is a nice touch.

 Another feature is a glass floor added on the 3rd floor to look down to the second.
 But, this isn’t just a fancy put in by the restorers, for if you look carefully, most of the floors have the marks of a trapdoor of some sort.

 During WW2, scientists commandeered the tower for some secret experiments.
 They cut holes in the floors and from near the top dropped smoke bombs down to the bottom, to test how dense the smoke was as it dispersed.
 Sometimes the smoke must have been visible coming out of gaps in the windows of the Pagoda, but it was wartime, and people didn’t ask questions.